jayrbolton/polygram/HELP.md

 Each pair of numbers in brackets is a square in the grid.
 The first number is the x coordinate, while the second number is the y coordinate.

-For the `x` value, we can use `i % 3`.
+For calculating the `x` value of each square from `i`, we can use `i % 3`.
 This gives us 0, 1, 2, repeating.

 For the `y` value, we can use `Math.floor(i / 3)`.
 This gives us `0` for the first three `i` values (0, 1, 2), then `1` for the second three `i` values (3, 4, 5), and then `2` for the last three (6, 7, 8).